Logo

 Another major factor that contributes to rollover crashes involves attention.
 When the driver’s attention is on something else, they are not paying attention to the road or current driving conditions.
 The most common causes for inattention to the road are falling asleep behind the wheel and distracted driving, such as using a cell phone, texting, eating, or otherwise keeping occupied while the driver’s eyes and focus should be on the road.

 Take another look again at the steering example.
 What if the driver oversteered because they were compensating for something?
-Maybe a defective or faulty part finally gave way, altering the handling and maneuverability of the vehicle.
+Maybe a faulty part finally gave way, altering the handling and maneuverability of the vehicle.
 The driver, caught unaware, attempts to correct it, but oversteers and causes a rollover accident.
 Part of the responsibility for the accident now rests on the doorstep of the manufacturer of the defective part.

 Do You Need an Attorney?